Tea Party Baby Shower Menu Ideas

 blueberry scones on a white and blue serving platter.

 Scones are traditional for English tea parties.
 I used my white chocolate and orange scone recipe and tweaked it to create two flavors: chocolate chip and lemon blueberry.
+(These are not crumbly scones, they are a little more moist than a traditional English scone.)

 For the chocolate chip scones, I simply replaced the white chocolate chips with mini semi-sweet chocolate chips, and left out the zest.